sswapnil14/swapnil/README.md

-# Hoping to compile tree traversal algo's in to one library and not having to memorize all tricks :)
+# Hoping to compile tree traversal algo's in to one library and make tree traversal obsolete for live coding interview purposes :)